diasurgical/devilutionX/README.md

 # What is DevilutionX

-DevilutionX is a source port of Hellfire/Diablo that strives to make it simple to run the game while providing engine inprovments, bugfixes, and some optional quality of life features.
+DevilutionX is a source port of Hellfire/Diablo that strives to make it simple to run the game while providing engine inprovements, bugfixes, and some optional quality of life features.

 For a full list of changes see our [changelog](docs/CHANGELOG.md).